wp-plugins/responsive-news-announcements/readme.txt

 == Screenshots ==

 1. When you activate this plugin you will get a menu named "Announcements" .
 You can add news/announcements here.
 2. Select the Date range of an announce/offer while adding it.
+3. Here you can get more information about this plugin with screenshots - http://www.rupok.me/projects

 == Changelog ==